Updating from v1.X to v2.X#

 now probably start with it

-Why all thoses changes and updating from v1.0 to v2.0?#
+Why all these changes and updating from v1.0 to v2.0?#

-You may ask yourself why all thoses changes was introduced?
+You may ask yourself why were all these changes introduced?
 The answer is: time.

 Due to multiple factors, MoviePy have also undergone a long period of time during which the main version distributed through PiPy diverged from the GitHub distributed version, introducing confusion and chaos.

-For thoses interested in how and why all of thoses things have been decided, you can find a lot of the discussion that went into this in GitHub issues #1874, #1089 and #2012.
+For anyone interested in how and why all of these things have been decided, you can find a lot of the discussion that went into this in GitHub issues #1874, #1089 and #2012.